approov/quickstart-react-native/README.md

 #### Android Devices

 Connect a physical Android device to your host platform over USB.
 See [Run apps on a hardware device](https://developer.android.com/studio/run/device) for full instructions.
 Use `adb devices` to verify that this device is connected and no other device or emulator is running.
-Then run the `run-android` command as before:
+Then run the `run-android` command as before to build the inetgrated app:

 ```
 $ yarn run react-native run-android